 Brain abscesses can form in multiple ways: via the transmission of meningeal foci, via hematogenic transmission, and through iatrogenic causes during surgical interventions.
-The pathogens responsible are mostly streptococci, anaerobics, Gram-negative enterobacteria, pseudomonads, and S. aureus.
-Fungi and parasites may also be responsible for immune-deficiency-related abscesses.
+The pathogens responsible are mostly streptococci, anaerobics, Gram-negative enterobacteria, Pseudomonas, and S. aureus.
+Fungi and parasites may also be responsible for immune deficiency–related abscesses.

 Clinical presentation of brain abscesses

 There is a broad variety of symptoms that can develop over the course of days or weeks.
-These include:
+These include the following: